GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

 # Procedure
 ### 1. Downloading and preparing assembly data file 4Sim.fa

-Please follow the proedure described in this [page](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/preparing_data_files.md)
+Please follow the procedure described in this [page](./preparing_data_files.md)

-### 2. Creating an index for the seuqence file and check
+### 2. Creating an index for the sequence file and check

 !!! terminal "code"

     ```bash
-    #Use samtools to create the index file
+    # Use SAMtools to create the index file
-    #In Nesi environment you will have to load the command first
+    # In NeSI environment you will have to load the command first

-    $ module load SAMtools
+    module load SAMtools

-    $ samtools faidx ASM19152v1_pgsim.fa
+    samtools faidx ASM19152v1_pgsim.fa

-    $ cat ASM19152v1_pgsim.fa.fai
+    cat ASM19152v1_pgsim.fa.fai
+    ```

+!!! success "Output"

+    ```
     NC_017518.1     2248966 64      80      81
     NC_017518.1_SNP_5000    2248966 2277165 2248966 2248967
     NC_017518.1_INDEL_5000  2249048 4526156 2249048 2249049